-- Borrowing availability in U.S. Dollars and GBP up to a maximum aggregate principal amount of \$125.0 million and an accordion feature under which the Company can increase the ABL Facility by up to an additional \$75.0 million; - Borrowing capacity available for standby letters of credit of up to \$7.5 million and for swing loan borrowings of up to \$7.5 million.
-Any issuance of letters of credit or making of a swing loan will reduce the amount available under the ABL Facility; - All loans advanced will mature and be due and payable in full on January 28, 2026; - Amounts borrowed may be repaid at any time, subject to the terms and conditions of the agreement; - Borrowings in U.S. Dollars and GBP (through September 30, 2021 for GBP borrowings) bear interest at either (1) an adjusted LIBOR rate or (2) a base rate, in each case plus an applicable margin currently set at 2.25% and 1.25%, respectively.
+- Borrowing availability in U.S. Dollars and GBP up to a maximum aggregate principal amount of \$160.0 million and an uncommitted accordion feature under which the Company can increase the ABL Facility by up to an additional \$75.0 million; - Borrowing capacity available for standby letters of credit of up to \$10.5 million and for swing loan borrowings of up to \$10.5 million.
+Any issuance of letters of credit or making of a swing loan will reduce the amount available under the ABL Facility; - All loans advanced will mature and be due and payable in full on January 28, 2026; - Amounts borrowed may be repaid at any time, subject to the terms and conditions of the agreement; - Through September 30, 2021, borrowings in GBP bore interest at either (1) an adjusted LIBOR rate or (2) a base rate, in each case plus an applicable margin of 1.25%.
 After September 30, 2021, borrowings in GBP bear interest at the SONIA rate plus an applicable margin currently set at 2.0326%.
-The ABL Facility is subject to a step down of 0.25% based on excess availability levels; - The unused line fee percentage is 25 basis points if the quarterly average amount drawn is greater than 50% of the borrowing availability; 50 basis points if the quarterly average amount drawn is less than 50% of borrowing availability; - US ABL Facility obligations will be secured by a first-priority perfected security interest in substantially all the assets of the Issuer, together with Brundage-Bone Concrete Pumping, Inc., Eco-Pan, Inc., Capital Pumping LP (collectively, the "US ABL Borrowers") and each of the Company's wholly-owned domestic subsidiaries (the "US ABL Guarantors"), subject to certain exceptions; - UK ABL Facility obligations will be secured by a first priority perfected security interest in substantially all assets of Camfaud Concrete Pumps Limited and Premier Concrete Pumping Limited, each of the Company's wholly-owned UK subsidiaries, and by each of the US ABL Borrowers and the US ABL Guarantors, subject to certain exceptions; - The ABL Facility also includes (i) a springing financial covenant (fixed charges coverage ratio) based on excess availability levels that the Company must comply with on a quarterly basis during required compliance periods and (ii) certain non-financial covenants.
+The applicable margins for SONIA are subject to a step down of 0.25% based on excess availability levels; - Through June 29, 2022, borrowings in U.S. Dollars bore interest at either (1) an adjusted LIBOR rate or (2) a base rate, in each case plus an applicable margin of 2.25%.
+After June 29, 2022, borrowings in U.S. Dollars bear interest at the SOFR rate plus an applicable margin currently set at 2.0000%.
+The applicable margins for SOFR are subject to a step down of 0.25% based on excess availability levels; - The unused line fee percentage is 25 basis points if the quarterly average amount drawn is greater than 50% of the borrowing availability; 50 basis points if the quarterly average amount drawn is less than 50% of borrowing availability; - US ABL Facility obligations are secured by a first-priority perfected security interest in substantially all the assets of the Issuer, together with Brundage-Bone Concrete Pumping, Inc., Eco-Pan, Inc., Capital Pumping LP (collectively, the "US ABL Borrowers") and each of the Company's wholly-owned domestic subsidiaries (the "US ABL Guarantors"), subject to certain exceptions; - UK ABL Facility obligations are secured by a first priority perfected security interest in substantially all assets of Camfaud Concrete Pumps Limited and Premier Concrete Pumping Limited, each of the Company's wholly-owned UK subsidiaries, and by each of the US ABL Borrowers and the US ABL Guarantors, subject to certain exceptions; - The ABL Facility also includes (i) a springing financial covenant (fixed charges coverage ratio) based on excess availability levels that the Company must comply with on a quarterly basis during required compliance periods and (ii) certain non-financial covenants.

-The outstanding balance under the ABL Facility as of April 30, 2022 was \$29.9 million and as of that date, the Company was in compliance with all debt covenants.
+The outstanding balance under the ABL Facility as of July 31, 2022 was \$16.9 million and as of that date, the Company was in compliance with all debt covenants.

-As of April 30, 2022, we had \$93.7 million of available borrowing capacity under the ABL Facility.
+As of July 31, 2022, we had \$131.7 million of available borrowing capacity under the ABL Facility.